snap-one/docs-driverworks-proxyprotocol/source/includes/intercom_events/_1-INTERCOMEVENTS.md

 ## Intercom Events

-The following Events are supported by the Intercom Proxy. itself.
+The following Events are supported by the Intercom Proxy.
 They include:

 `Incoming Call` Fired when there is a new incoming call.